 It was when he had his first session with Wesbury’s Rehab Therapists that Jeff began to form tears in his eyes.
 “In a few weeks you are not only going to be able to walk out of here, you will likely be able to run,” said therapist, Rod Miller.
 Starting with small steps, first two, then four, then six, Jeff began to regain his strength and movement.

 Over the following six weeks, the VA would check on his care and Jeff began to see everything that Wesbury had to offer.
 When he needed to make a check up with doctors in Erie, Wesbury Transportation took him to his appointment.
 When he needed to be x-rayed, no need to go downtown, Wesbury’s Medical Arts Center is attached to Grace Rehabilitation and Health Center.
 If he wanted a snack or haircut, the Sunset Auxiliary Gift Shoppe and Beauty Shop were right down the hall.
 Everything was convenient.

 “When people say Wesbury is a community, they are not kidding”, Jeff observes.
 “You can get anything you need, and I was shocked by the amount of people I already knew that were either residents or visiting other residents.”

 Although he walked and did not run out of Grace Rehabilitation and Health Center after being discharged, Jeff had healed to the point where running was now an option.

 If you or a loved one are in need of therapy following a surgery, accident or illness, consider Wesbury’s Town Square Short Stay Neighborhood.
-For more information, contact Grace Rehabilitation and Health Center Admissions Coordinator, Gwen Smith at 814-332-9233.
+For more information, contact Grace Rehabilitation and Health Center Admissions Coordinator at 814-332-9233.
 Wesbury is Medicare, Medicaid and VA approved.